359th Infantry Regiment (United States): Post-World War II

 The 359th Infantry was reactivated on March 24, 1947 as a unit of the Organized Reserve Corps (ORC).
 Its headquarters was again located in Dallas.
 In 1952, the ORC was redesignated the United States Army Reserve.
 On April 1, 1959, the regiment was reorganized as a parent regiment under the Combat Arms Regimental System to consist of 1st Battle Group, a subordinate unit of the 90th Infantry Division.

 A reorganization on March 15, 1963 resulted in the 359th Infantry consisting of two battalions, the 1st and 2nd, which remained part of the 90th Infantry Division.
 1st and 2d Battalions were inactivated on December 31, 1965 and relieved from assignment to the 90th Infantry Division.

 On October 17, 1999, the regiment was reorganized as 1st Battalion, 359th Regiment.
 1st Battalion was then allocated to the Army Reserve's 91st Division (Training Support).

 Global War on Terrorism

 1st Battalion, 359th Regiment was subsequently reallocated from the Army Reserve to the Regular Army.
 In 2014, the battalion was commended for its contributions to the Global War on Terrorism between June 2004 and January 2005.

-Distinctive Unit Insignia
+Distinctive unit insignia

 The 359th Infantry Regiment's distinctive unit insignia (DUI) depicts an oak tree between two fleur-de-lis on a blue field.
 Blue signifies the Infantry branch.
 The oak tree signifies the Forest of Argonne and the regiment's participation in the Meuse–Argonne offensive.
 The fleur-de-lis represent the regiment's participation in the Battle of Saint-Mihiel and battles that took place in Lorraine.
 The DUI also incorporates the regiment's motto, "Carry On".
 The regiment's coat of arms incorporates the oak tree and fleur-de-lis.